Why Da Lat Feels Different

 The Food Scene

-Da Lat is Vietnam's produce basket.
+Da Lat (달랏 / 大叻 / ダラット) is Vietnam's produce basket.
 The cool climate grows things you won't find elsewhere: artichokes, avocados, strawberries, mulberries, persimmons, cauliflower, cabbage, tea, wine.
 The city is famous for its flowers — hydrangeas, Da Lat roses, golden everlastings — and for "mut," a type of fruit preserve made from strawberries, mulberries, sweet potatoes, and roselle.
 These are real souvenirs: dense, sweet, shelf-stable.
+A box of mixed "mut" runs about 80,000–150,000 VND depending on weight and variety.

 The singular local dish is "banh trang nuong" — grilled rice paper, usually eaten as a snack with salt, sugar, or soy sauce.
 Buy it from street vendors in the early morning.
-Da Lat avocado ice cream is legitimately good and nowhere else in Vietnam makes it this way.
+Most carts set up around the night market area on Nguyen Thi Minh Khai Street starting from about 5 PM; a single portion costs 15,000–25,000 VND.
+Da Lat avocado ice cream is legitimately good and nowhere else in Vietnam makes it this way — look for it at Bo Cafe on Truong Cong Dinh Street or from any of the small vendors lining the walking street near the central market.
 "Ca phe sua da" (iced coffee with condensed milk) tastes sharper here because of the cooler air and the local coffee plantations in the surrounding highlands.

 Image by Diane Selwyn (talk) via Wikimedia Commons (CC BY-SA)